Qiksar/crudio/README.md

 - `down` : Stop the docker containers
 - `remove` : Stop and remove the docker containers and related images

-## Get started
+## Review the Unit Tests

-it's really cool to be able to create complete test database systems from the command line.
+It's really cool to be able to create complete test database systems from the command line.
 But the Crudio repository provides you with the full code.

+Maybe you want to become a contributor?
+Jump right in and clone the repo and take a look at the unit tests.

-You can see how simple it is to use, by looking at the unit tests in `test/unit/fakedb.spec.ts`.
+You can see how simple Crudio is to use, by looking at the unit tests in `test/unit/fakedb.spec.ts`.

 Here is what the key unit tests do: